Computer Science BS/Computer Science MS(non-thesis)

 Admission to Program

-Students who have taken the GRE with a score of 285 and a cumulative GPA of 3.0 or higher and completed the following courses or equivalent with a C grade or better will be eligible for admission to the Double Dawgs program:
+Students with a cumulative GPA of 3.0 or higher and who have completed the following courses or equivalent with a C grade or better will be eligible for admission to the Double Dawgs pathway program:

-All students interested in applying directly for Computer Science BS/MS pathway must apply online by the stated deadline: https://cs.uga.edu/pathways-application.
+All students interested in applying directly for Computer Science BS/MS pathway must apply on Athena and online by the stated deadline: https://cs.uga.edu/pathways-application.

 Curriculum